cran-task-views/NumericalMathematics/NumericalMathematics.md

     geometry and commutative algebra.
 Macauley2 has to be installed independently, otherwise a Macauley2 process in the cloud will be instantiated.
+-   `r pkg("clifford")` provides a suite of routines for arbitrary dimensional Clifford algebras and discusses special cases such as Lorentz transforms or quaternion multiplication.

 ### Python (and SAGE) Interfaces